-Holifield testified that he was surprised by the April 12 letter from XRI's counsel

-Gabriel had been involved in the transaction, that XRI and Morgan Stanley knew about the transaction, and that he had effectuated Morgan Stanley's wishes by keeping the transaction on his side of the ledger.
+Holifield testified that he was surprised by the April 12 letter from XRI's counsel requesting the Assurance Loan documents because he was under the impression that Gabriel had been involved in the transaction, that XRI and Morgan Stanley knew about the transaction, and that he had effectuated Morgan Stanley's wishes by keeping the transaction on his side of the ledger.
 In any event, Holifield and his counsel sent the requested documents to XRI's lawyers, representing in an email that the Blue Transfer complied with the LLC Agreement.
-After reviewing the Assurance Loan documents between April 18 and May 6, 2019, XRI's lawyers formed "a strong opinion" that the Assurance Loan was "a violation" of the LLC Agreement.63 Accordingly, on May 6, 2019, they informed Holifield that XRI was continuing "to review the situation to determine the extent to which Mr. Holifield has breached his ongoing obligations" and was renewing its reservation of its rights,64 which XRI initially asserted in June 2018.65 The Court of Chancery discounted both of XRI's reservation of rights letters as "stock language."66
+After reviewing the Assurance Loan documents between April 18 and May 6, 2019, XRI's lawyers formed "a strong opinion" that the Assurance Loan was "a violation" of the LLC Agreement.
+Accordingly, on May 6, 2019, they informed Holifield that XRI was continuing "to review the situation to determine the extent to which Mr. Holifield has breached his ongoing obligations" and was renewing its reservation of its rights, 4 which XRI initially asserted in June 2018.
+The Court of Chancery discounted both of XRI's reservation of rights letters as "stock language."